Schedule a Consultation

 What Is the Executor’s Fiduciary Duty?

-The executor of an estate has a fiduciary duty to act in the best interests of the estate and its beneficiaries.
+The executor of an estate has a fiduciary duty to act in the estate’s best interests and those of its beneficiaries.
 Key fiduciary duties that executors must fulfill include:

-• Duty of Loyalty – The duty of loyalty requires an executor to act in the best interests of the estate and its beneficiaries and prioritize their needs over the executor’s needs or wishes.
+• Duty of Loyalty – Loyalty requires an executor to act in the estate’s and its beneficiaries’ best interests and prioritize their needs over the executor’s needs or wishes.
 This duty requires an executor to avoid conflicts of interest where the executor’s interests or needs may conflict with those of the estate and its beneficiaries.
 When an executor identifies a potential or apparent conflict of interest, they should disclose it to the beneficiaries and the court and either withdraw from the decision or obtain an informed waiver.

 • Duty of Good Faith – The duty of good faith requires executors to act honestly, diligently, and lawfully.
 An executor must administer an estate to the best of their ability, making reasonable decisions or taking reasonable actions based on professional advice and the executor’s best judgment.